laurendorman/sparkbox-apprenticeship-journal/lesson-notes/git-real.md

 * `$ git checkout -- |file|` – Discards changes. `--` ensures that you don't checkout a branch accidentally.

 ### Remote Repos & Pushing
-* `$ git remote add origin |repository address|` – Adding a remote repository.
+* `$ git remote set-url |repository address|` – Adding a remote repository.
 Origin is the remote repository name.
 * `$ git push -u origin master` – Pushing to the remote repository and setting it as your default push area.

 ## Chapter 3